oscar-foxtrot/CS50x/README.md

 These should work fine in the CS50's cloud-based version of VSCode at https://code.cs50.io/ In any case the library could be downloaded at https://github.com/cs50/libcs50

+NOTE: Week 0 to 6 tasks are taken from CS50 2023 <br>
+However, week 6 and beyond are related to CS50 2024

 Status: in progress 🕐